fedeghe/cver/README.md

 #### Config documentation

-....soon I'll write it ... now I'm too lazy
+....soon I'll write it ... now I'm too lazy now

 #### Available blocks and themes
 I created just one template with one theme, the one that was matching my favourite cv layout :D